Fliplet/fliplet-cli/docs/API/components/form-builder.md

+# Form

+## Edit mode

+To put the **Form** component into edit mode (to edit a data source entry), provide a `dataSourceEntryId` query parameter to the page with a valid data source entry ID.

-# Form Builder JS APIs
+# JS APIs

-These public JS APIs will be automatically available in your screens once a **Form Builder** component is dropped into such screens.
+The following JS APIs are available in a screen once a **Form** component is dropped into the screen.

 ## Retrieve an instance